Former FBI Director James Comey pleads not guilty and will argue he is unfairly targeted by Trump

 His team, however, plans to file at least five motions to try to have the case dismissed.

-Comey is also expected to challenge the appointment of the prosecutor in Virginia who brought the charges against him, Lindsey Halligan.
-Others will argue that the case is a vindictive and selective prosecution and question the fairness of the grand jury proceedings.
+Comey’s lawyers will challenge the appointment of the prosecutor in Virginia who brought the charges against him, Lindsey Halligan.
+Other motions will argue that the case is a vindictive and selective prosecution and question the fairness of the grand jury proceedings.

 Oral arguments on the issues are scheduled to take place in November and December.

-A trial was set for January 5 and attorneys on both sides said they expect it to last two to three days.
+A trial was set for January 5.
+Attorneys on both sides said they expect it to last two to three days.

-Prosecutors did not request that Comey be detained ahead of his trial.
+Comey’s attorneys told the judge they had their “first substantive” conversation with prosecutors the day before his arraignment.

+Fitzgerald also told Judge Michael Nachmanoff that they haven’t yet formally been told who the two unnamed individuals referenced in the text of the indictment are.

 “I’m not going to let things linger” in this case, Nachmanoff said, adding that he expects both sides to turn over evidence quickly.